 Holbert Trail is widely considered to be one of the more challenging hikes among South Mountain’s top trails.
 Yet it is considerably shorter in both distance and time than South Mountain’s National Trail (which is 13.9 miles of mixed terrain, spanning the park’s border east to west).

-Holbert Trail takes hikers approximately 2-4 hours to complete, depending on their pace and number of stops made along the way to rest and take in the scenery (also remember to factor in ease at moving at an incline and changing elevations).
+Holbert Trail takes hikers approximately 2-4 hours to complete, depending on their pace and the number of stops made along the way to rest and take in the scenery (also remember to factor in ease at moving at an incline and changing elevations).
 Everyday runners should be able to conquer the trail in under two hours—perfect for early morning trail runs before work.

 With a terrain of mostly sand and loose gravel, the trail is fairly easy and enjoyable to walk on—especially compared to the rockier ground that makes up the majority of South Mountain’s other trails.